project-chip/connectedhomeip/src/app/clusters/mode-base-server/README.md

     documentation in `mode-base-server.h` for more information about these methods.
 Cluster-specific enums can be accessed from the cluster namespace.
 -   Optionally implement the `Init` function.
--   In your translation unit, instantiate your `ModeBase::Instance` inherited class.
+-   In some translation unit (.c or .cpp file), instantiate your `ModeBase::Instance` inherited class.
 See the constructor documentation in `mode-base-server.h`.
 -   Call the `.Init()` function of your instance after the root `Server::Init()`.
 -   Alternatively, the last two steps can be done in the `emberAf<ClusterName>ClusterInitCallback` function.
 -   Add `#define EMBER_AF_PLUGIN_MODE_BASE` to your
     `chip_device_project_config_include` file.
-In the examples, this file is `CHIPProjectAAConfig.h`.
+In the examples, this file is `CHIPProjectAppConfig.h`.

-**Note** Zap accessor functions for these clusters will not return correct values.
+**Note** Zap accessor functions for these clusters do not exist.
 Use the instance's `Update...` and `Get...` functions to access the attributes.

 # How to add new derived clusters

-Once a ModeBase derived cluster has been defined in the spec, add the implementation using the following steps
+Once a Mode Base derived cluster has been defined in the spec, add the implementation using the following steps

 1. Translate the spec as an XML in `src/app/zap-templates/zcl/data-model/chip`.